 Do Drone Rules Apply To RC Planes?

-The use of drones has become increasingly popular, but do the same rules apply to radio control (RC) planes?
-RC planes are considered radio-controlled aircraft and therefore fall within the scope of regulations set by the Federal Aviation Administration (FAA).
 The FAA has implemented several rules that must be followed when operating any type of drone or RC plane, such as registering your aircraft and flying within sight of the operator.
 All operators should familiarize themselves with these regulations before taking their drone or RC plane out for a flight.

 Do RC Planes Need Remote ID?